 Copywriting mistakes can hinder the effectiveness of your message and impact your overall marketing efforts.
-Here are some copywriting mistakes you must avoid:

 Ignoring the Target Audience: Failing to understand and address the needs, preferences, and pain points of your target audience can result in copy that doesn’t resonate with them.
 Effective copy should always be customer-centric.